The Glass Factory Jacksonville Wedding Guide

 Sunset Portraits

-Want that golden hour magic?
+Want golden hour magic?
 We work backwards from sunset.
-Ceremony ends 60-90 minutes before, giving time for family photos, couple portraits, and catching the best light.
+End the ceremony 60-90 minutes before.
+That gives time for family photos, couple portraits, and the best light.

 Brunch or Daytime

-Morning ceremonies and daytime receptions mean lots of beautiful natural light all day.
-Great for summer when afternoons can get pretty warm.
+Morning ceremonies and daytime receptions mean good natural light all day.
+Great for summer when afternoons get warm.

 Venue Timing Notes

-- Music curfew at 11pm
+- Venue closes at 11pm

 Get a Timeline Built for Your Day

-Tell us your wedding date, ceremony time preferences, and what moments matter most.
-We'll send you a custom timeline that accounts for sunset, this venue's best light, and your priorities.
+Tell us your wedding date, ceremony time, and what moments matter most.
+We'll build a custom timeline around sunset, this venue's best light, and your priorities.

 Request Your Custom TimelineThe Glass Factory Wedding Cost